|

 I added some large glitter to the truck and tree ornament, which was cute.
 I found the glitter in Target’s dollar section.

 Step 5.
-Close the jar with the lid and add a bow if you want!
+Close the Jar with the Lid and add a Bow

 DIY Mason Jar Snow Globe Ornaments - the cutest little ornament you ever did see! #diy #christmasornament